About the author: Kayman McIver

 To best understand your score report, make sure to familiarize yourself with the structure of the MTLE.

 Your official MTLE scores will be emailed to you two to six weeks after your exam.
 Scores are released on specific dates, and you can determine the date for your results on the MTLE testing website.

-If you do not pass your MTLE exam, you must wait 30 to 45 days before you retake it.
+If you do not pass your MTLE exam, you must wait 30 before you retake it.
 You will also need to complete the MTLE registration process again.
 If you must retake a test more than three times, you can apply for a fee voucher, and you may be able to take the test for free.

 Check out all of our free MTLE study resources now!